babynus/projeqtor/branches/V8.1/projeqtor/docs/user/AccessRights.rst

 * the risks
 * The meetings
 * The steering
-* the products configuration (versions, components...)
+* The products configuration (versions, components...)
 * The humans resources
 * The external documents management
 * The Organizations (level society) management